NevermindNilas/TheAnimeScripter/README.md

 - [Bubble](https://github.com/Bubblemint864/AI-Models) - For the compact and soon swinir model.
 - [Xintao](https://github.com/xinntao/Real-ESRGAN) - for Realesrgan, specifically compact arch.
 - [Danielgatis](https://github.com/danielgatis/rembg) - for rembg and easy to use segmentation.
+- [AlixzFX](https://github.com/AlixzFX) - for debugging the scriptUI and inspiration

 # Benchmarks